 It is time to ensure that safety and security technology are realized as priority boardroom topics, as they not only fulfill organizations’ duty of care to employees but keep business operations running more efficiently.
 These discussions should be as insightful and quantifiable as all other commercial discussions where investments and benefits are relevant to boardroom members.
 Ultimately, safeguarding people, facilities, and assets while ensuring business continuity are everyday concerns for executives.

 Be proactive and get the conversation started in your organization.
 Learn more about modern incident response and how your organization can take actionable steps toward cyber resilience.
-Watch this on-demand webinar: A Progressive CIO’s View of Modern Incident Response led by Prashant Darisi, VP of Global Soutions at Everbridge.
+You can also watch this on-demand webinar: A Progressive CIO’s View of Modern Incident Response led by Prashant Darisi, VP of Global Soutions at Everbridge.